christianglodt/react-pulse-mixer/README.md

 ![Mixer UI](docs/mixer.png)

 The menu button in the toolbar opens the list of available sinks.
-Only sinks that are starred are shown in the mixer UI.
+Only sinks that are selected are shown in the mixer UI.

 ![Sink selection sidebar](docs/sink_selection.png)